-If you are planning to work for airlines to make a living as a commercial pilot that is going to be a difficult path for you.
+Suppose you are planning to work for airlines to make a living as a commercial pilot that is going to be a steep path for you.
 But it is not uncommon for airlines to hire pilots in their 40s.

-So the path may be difficult but definitely not impossible.
+So the path may be difficult but not impossible.